 This weeks period has been one of the mega ones, I feel like every three months I get a super-period.
-Three or four days prior I’m like a human trash-can, i’m never full and always craving, then that evening comes the mother of all cramps, just in time for a restless nights sleep.
-Throughout my period which usually lasts four to five days I know that my exercise motivation will drop, i’ll experience a drop in strength, cardio will feel so much harder, not to mention sweatier, my moods will go from one extreme to the other, I’m hot, snappy and bloated, I’m walking thunder-cloud.
+Three or four days prior I’m like a human trash-can, I’m never full and always craving, then that evening comes the mother of all cramps, just in time for a restless nights sleep.
+Throughout my period which usually lasts four to five days I know that my exercise motivation will drop, I’ll experience a drop in strength, cardio will feel so much harder, not to mention sweatier, my moods will go from one extreme to the other, I’m hot, snappy and bloated.
+I’m a walking thunder-cloud.

-Cravings, I want to eat everything in copious amounts and nothing ever really satisfies me so I prepare, I prepare to over snack and over eat.
-The week of my period I will stock up on extra snacks, make sure I always have some carrots, hummus, olives, popcorn or protein balls with me at all times and most certainly allow myself a chocolate bar each day.
-The chocolate thing is a real issue for a lot of us so why punish yourself, instead of binging on a family sized bar each night do yourself a favour and buy a snack/ or one person sized one, this way you get to enjoy it without the guilt (not that there should be any guilt involved.)
+Cravings, I want to eat everything in copious amounts and nothing ever really satisfies me so I prepare!
+I prepare to over snack and overeat.
+The week of my period I will stock up on extra snacks, making sure I always have some carrots, hummus, olives, popcorn or protein balls with me at all times and most certainly allow myself a chocolate bar each day.
+The chocolate thing is a real issue for a lot of us so why punish yourself?
+Instead of binging on a family sized bar each night, do yourself a favour and buy a snack/normal sized one.
+This way you get to enjoy it without the guilt (not that there should be any guilt involved).

 Exercise, during my period I know that my motivation levels drop so I switch it up.
 Instead of working out alone at the gym I change up my routine and opt for a dance class, running club, bouldering, CrossFit class, or my favourite; a Boxing session!
-If you’re aware that your fitness levels or just mood in general to workout drops before, during or after your period then try something new, those happy endorphins moving through your body will make a huge difference to your day!
+If you’re aware that your fitness levels, or just mood in general to workout, drop before, during or after your period then try something new.
+Those happy endorphins moving through your body will make a huge difference to your day!

 Weight Gain, some months I can fluctuate between as much as 7lbs before, during and after my period due to water retention, change in diet, lack of sleep, stress and of course my cycle, which is why I never recommend weighing yourself during this time.
-However if you are someone that loves to jump on the scales yourself then do yourself a favour and weigh yourself twice a week for 3 months, try to stay impartial about the number and instead use it as an indicator to know how much your body fluctuates and notice when it peaks and drops.
-If you’d like to know more about hormones and bodyfat I cannot recommend this Facebook video by Personal Trainer James Smith which goes into more detail about female fat loss, it will make you think twice about being quite so mean about your bodyfat!
+However, if you are someone that loves to jump on the scales, then do yourself a favour and weigh yourself twice a week for 3 months, try to stay impartial about the number and instead use it as an indicator to know how much your body fluctuates and notice when it peaks and drops.
+If you’d like to know more about hormones and body fat I cannot recommend this Facebook video by Personal Trainer James Smith.
+He goes into more detail about female fat loss and I am sure it will make you think twice about being quite so mean about your body fat!
 Have you found what works for you during your period?
-I’d love to hear your thoughs, top tips and tricks for working with mother nature in the comments below!
+I’d love to hear your thoughts, top tips and tricks for working with mother nature in the comments below!